samuelhegner/Journey_3.0/README.md

 ![alt text](Screenshots/SectionBundle.png)

 The objects, scripts and managers that were required throughout the entire game, were loaded in first and never unloaded.
 These scenes where called the manager scene and the base scene.
+The manager scene contained objects that were required for loading of scenes, saving the game, a wrapper to get references between scenes, Steamworks implementation and editor functionality to allow for easy playtesting.
+The base scene where game objects that were in the game all the way through.
+This included objects like the player, the camera, directional lighting and more.

 ![alt text](Screenshots/ManagerScenes.png)